Inclusion at St Sampson’s High School

 Attendance at school is directly linked to success in exams and results.
 If you are not in school, you are not able to learn!
 Tutors will receive weekly attendance updates for their students and any absences will be discussed and reasons recorded.
 If your child is off school please contact the main school office who will be able to update the registers accordingly.
 It is the responsibility of the student to then see the staff for the lessons missed and catch up on any work that needs to be completed.

-Activities & Social events
+Activities and social events

 There are so many activities on offer within St. Sampson’s High for students – ranging from sports clubs to drama and music.
-Staff are keen to offer new experiences and support pupils to develop their extra-curricular pursuits and all students are encouraged to participate in at least one club / activity not least because it provides an opportunity to make new friends as well as possibly learn a new skill.
+Staff are keen to offer new experiences and support pupils to develop their extracurricular pursuits and all students are encouraged to participate in at least one club / activity not least because it provides an opportunity to make new friends as well as possibly learn a new skill.

 Fundraising